 - Order: The meatloaf and a beer of your choice

 Lucky Penny Public House

-As a newer entry into the Murphy’s restaurant scene, Lucky Penny Public House tastes way better than any 4-month-old restaurant you have ever been to.
-I was incredibly impressed with Chef Steve’s truly unique menu which included highlights like stout lacquered bacon with blue cheese and a grapefruit, beet, mozzarella salad.
-I have tried most of the menu and I can say that everything I have ordered has exceeded my expectations.
-The drink selection is great as well, with Cierra who works behind the bar constantly coming up with new and unique takes on traditional cocktails.
-A highlight of these being a Bloody Mary with smoked bacon infused into the vodka and topped with a piece of stout lacquered bacon.
+As a newer entry into Murphy’s restaurant scene, Lucky Penny Public House tastes way better than any 4-month-old restaurant you have ever been to.
+I was incredibly impressed with Chef Steve’s truly unique menu, which included highlights like stout lacquered bacon with blue cheese and a grapefruit, beet, mozzarella salad.
+I have tried most of the menu, and I can say that everything I have ordered has exceeded my expectations.
+The drink selection is excellent as well, with Cierra, who works behind the bar, continually coming up with new and unique takes on traditional cocktails.
+A highlight of these being a Bloody Mary with smoked bacon-infused into the vodka and topped with a piece of stout lacquered bacon.

 - Order: Beer lacquered bacon, Bloody Mary, and red curry shrimp

 Where to Adventure